 Make a secret board, and pin away!

 You’ll probably start to see a cohesiveness among the things you are drawn to.
 Once you have these pieces in place, you’ll be able to make your own graphics using a program like PicMonkey.
+(I learned everything I know by taking courses through Sassy Suite).
 You can add design elements, use exact color codes, download fonts, and use those to create a logo.
 When you begin using all the pieces together, your graphics will all begin to look like you.
 And BAM!
 Now you have a brand that is all you!
 (Bonus: If you ever change companies, you don’t have to start completely over if you have branded YOU and not your company!).

 Need help?
 I love branding, and I would love to help!
 Send me some info, and I’ll get back to you to start designing a look you (and your customers!) will love!